 In addition, failure to keep the genital area hygienic and dry can lead to urinary tract infections Bacterial microbes can also enter the urethra during sex, or while women are pregnant.
 Not drinking enough water, which naturally flushes toxins from the body, can also increase the risk of UTIs.

 Kidney stones or other conditions which make it difficult to empty the bladder are also culprits.
 As well as a weakened immune system while undergoing treatment for another condition such as cancer or diabetes.
 Elderly people or those using catheters for long periods are also vulnerable.

-Urinating after sex is widely recommended by women’s health experts to help clear the urethra of any bacteria caused by sexual intercourse.
+The best way to prevent a UTI after sex is to urinate.
+This method is widely recommended by women’s health experts to help clear the urethra of any bacteria caused by sexual intercourse.
 A gentle wash of the genital area with warm water and unscented soap also helps.

 Spermicides are thought to increase the risk of UTIs due to their ability to change the natural pH of the vagina and alter the microbiome.
 So it is advised that women experiencing recurring UTIs or cystitis, should refrain from using spermicides.